mfim/AdaptiveEEGTraining/README.md

 First - npm install

-Then - node index (to run the server)
+Then - nodemon index (to run the server)

 The server is supported by mongoDB,  maksure the mongoDB is working properly.